Not My Circus Not My Monkeys

 I sulked – World class sulking.

-I realised that certain other people’s words and actions affected me negatively.
-Saw that their actions often reflected onto me.
+When I stopped drinking I realised that certain other people’s words and actions affected me negatively.
+I saw that their actions often reflected onto me.
 I absorbed their negativity.

 I think that many of us with a drinking problem are empathic and caring.
 Wanting to solve other people’s pain and problems – ending up with us being in pain ourselves.